AugurProject/augur-core/README.md

 		require an explicit payment to the Market of 2 trading fees.
 	# With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch

+	# what if we have 3-4 cycles in a row of 10 events getting pushed back --- market would already be closed even though events up to be decided on for a while yet never decided --- technically this is a stalled branch and market should be open no? -- yes

 	#It may be desirable to impose serious prerequisites for Branching.
 The option to Branch may require an automatic trigger, for example, that there be >500 upcoming Decisions.
 Requiring high λ and Λ parameters would also discourage the creation of frivolous Branches (as these would need to reliably support many Decisions in order to operate effectively).
 	# limit order
 	# front running pow